jim-at-jibba/monkey-interpreter/notes/parsing.md

 - The parser must be aware of the order of presidence
 - Another interesting challenge is the same character in multiple positions `-5 - 10`.
 Here we have **prefix** and **infix** operators.
 Another example is as follows `5 * (add(2,3) + 10)`.
   - The outer pair of parens group the expressions and the inner pair denote a **call expression**.
 Validity now depends on context

+### Pratt parser

+- Main idea is associating paring functions (**semantic code**) with token types.
+- Whenever a token type is encountered, the parsing functions are called to parse the appropriate expression and return the AST node that represents it.
+- Each token type can have 2 types of function.
+One for **prefix** and one for **infix**